 Compensation Committee

 This Committee determines the Company's policy with respect to the determination of the details of each Director and Executive Officer's compensation.
 The committee also determines the details of each Director and Executive Officer's actual compensation.
-The current members of this committee are: Outside Directors Taku Oshima and Takahisa Takahara, and Koji Nagai, a Director not concurrently serving as an Executive Officer.
+The current members of this committee are: Outside Directors Taku Oshima, Takahisa Takahara, and Miyuki Ishiguro.
 This Committee is chaired by Taku Oshima.

 Board Risk Committee

 The Board Risk Committee is a non-statutory organ, of which purpose is to assist the Board of Directors in supervising Nomura Group's risk management and to contribute to sophistication of the risk management.
-The current members of this committee are: Outside Directors Laura Simone Unger, J. Christopher Giancarlo, Patricia Mosser and Miyuki Ishiguro and Shoji Ogawa, a Director not concurrently serving as an Executive Officer.
-This Committee is chaired by Laura Simone Unger.
+The current members of this committee are: Outside Directors Patricia Mosser, J. Christopher Giancarlo, Miyuki Ishiguro, Nellie Liang and Shoji Ogawa, a Director not concurrently serving as an Executive Officer.
+This Committee is chaired by Patricia Mosser.

 Chairman